thetinahang/the-biz/README.md

 This is a Ruby on Rails application that uses the Last FM api to get results based on search terms.

 ## Installation instructions
 To load this app, git clone, run "bundle install", "rake db:migrate", and then "rails s" to start the server.
 Go to http://localhost:3000 in your favorite browser.
 You can start by creating a query and providing a name for the query.
 The query terms can be included at this time but you will be able to go back and edit accordingly.
 Hope you enjoy using this application!

+## Further Execution Instructions
+- This application requires Ruby version 2.7.1 so please make sure you have that installed beforehand.
+- This will also require Rails version 6.0.2 or higher.
+Please install that as well.
+- Run 'gem install bundler'.
+It is necessary for the next step.
+- This application comes with a Gemfile, providing the necessary gems (libraries) for running this application.
+Run 'bundle install'.
+Troubleshoot accordingly if not successful.
+- Run 'rails s' to start the server.
+- Once the server is up and running, go to localhost:3000 in your browser.
+- You should see a page with 'Queries' at the very top.
+- Click on 'New Query.'
+- You will see a form -- fill out what you want.
+- Click on the saved query.
+- Click on any of the 'See Results' for the entered search terms.
+- You should see pretty-printed results in the form of JSON.

+## Expected Input
+Input should be a selected method from the dropdown menu, a string of text for Artist, and/or a string of text for Track.

+## Expected Output
+Pretty-printed JSON based on the query parameters set from input.

 # Contributing